SubhashiniDB/Document_Classifier/README.md

 # Document_Classifier

-We build different classification models to classify documents to different classes.In this case into five different categories:
+Different classification models to classify documents to different classes.In this case into five different categories:
 TAX, AGREEMENTS, VALUATION, HUMAN RESOURCES, DEEDS

 MODELING AND ANALYSIS: